Use conditional formatting in tables

 To display each state name as a live link to its website, select Conditional formatting for the State field, and then select Web URL.
 In the Web URL dialog box, under Based on field, select Website, and then select OK.

 With Web URL formatting applied to the State field, each state name is an active link to its website.
-The following example table has Web URL formatting applied to the State column, and conditional Data bars and Background formatting applied to the Affordability column.
+The following example table has Web URL formatting applied to the State column, and conditional Data bars applied to the Overall rank column.

 Totals and subtotals